turingschool/curriculum/source/projects/son_of_store_engine_peer_script.markdown

 On the connected laptop, open tabs for:

 * Your production application being evaluated
 * Your github code
 * Your PivotalTracker
+* Your NewRelic RPM

 ### Beginning the Review